jibbius/jackbarker-com-au/_posts/2018-04-17-raspberry-pi-photo-booth-8.markdown

 permalink: /photo-booth/8
 author: Jack Barker
 tags:   [ Raspberry Pi, hacks, Python ]
-date: 2017-40-17
+date: 2017-04-17
 img: "/2018/post_production"
 img-ext: ".jpg"
 ---
 {% include multi-post-photo-booth.html part=8 %}

+# Post-production Overview
-(A quick thank you to everyone who waited so patiently for this post to come out.
+Before I get into the detail I'd just like to say a quick **thank you** to everyone who's followed along with all the steps thus far.
+Also a **thanks** to those who waited so patiently for this post to come out.

-It's been a journey to get this working "just right", so I hope you like it!)
+It's been a journey to get this working *just right* (so I hope you like it!).

-## A new "photo processing" application
+## Introducing: The "Photo Processing" application
 In parts 1 through 7, we built a photo booth that is able to **save photos** and **store them on the Raspberry Pi's SD card**.

 In this, part 8, we'll be looking to achieve the following: